adamalexandersson/simplify-admin-menus/readme.txt

 == Description ==

-Simplify Admin allows you to customize and streamline your WordPress admin interface by controlling which menu items and admin bar elements are visible to different user roles.
+Simplify Admi Menus allows you to customize and streamline your WordPress admin interface by controlling which menu items and admin bar elements are visible to different user roles.
 This helps create a cleaner, more focused admin experience for your users.

 Key Features: